christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 –https://thenazareneway.com/MM%20Chart.htm

 \[66\] Scipio Africanus was the first high priest in the Flammen Dialis cult which made him the claimed son of Jupiter Optimus Maximus.
+His mother was divinely impregnanted by Jupiter.
 He was also the Salian Priest of Mars, 'second Romulus' (founder of Rome), and Consul of the Republic and Censor.
 He was the 'messiah' of Rome.
 Julius Caesar modeled himself off of Alexander the Great and Scipio.

 \[67\] https://en.wikipedia.org/wiki/Roman\_imperial\_cult#The\_imperial\_cult\_and\_Christianity